Hyundai Motor Company: Regional operations

+Hyundai has invested in manufacturing plants in North America, India, the Czech Republic, Russia, China and Turkey as well as research and development centers in Europe, Asia, North America and the Pacific Rim.

 North America

 United States

 Hyundai Motor America began selling cars in the United States on 20 February 1986, with a single model, the Hyundai Excel.
 That year, Hyundai set a record of selling the most automobiles in its first year of business in the United States compared to any other car brand; total sales in 1986 were 168,882.

 Initially well received, the Excel's faults soon became apparent; cost-cutting measures caused reliability to suffer.
 With an increasingly poor reputation for quality, Hyundai sales plummeted, and many dealerships either earned their profits on repairs or abandoned the product.
 At one point, Hyundai became the butt of many jokes (i.e. Hyundai stands for "Hope you understand nothing's driveable and inexpensive").

 In response, Hyundai began investing heavily in the quality, design, manufacturing, and long-term research of its vehicles.
 The company added free maintenance for the first 2 years or 24,000 miles for all its new cars sold, starting with the 1992 model year.
-It also added a 10-year or 100000 mi powertrain warranty (known as the Hyundai Advantage) to its vehicles sold in the United States, it is now known as the America Best Warranty.
+It also added a 10-year or 100000 mi powertrain warranty (known as the Hyundai Advantage) to its vehicles sold in the United States.

 Hyundai incorporated a new manufacturing facility, Hyundai Motor Manufacturing Alabama, in April 2002.
 The new plant in Montgomery, Alabama, was completed during 2004, at a cost of $1.7 billion.
 Production started in May 2005.
 It employed more than 3,000 workers in 2012.

 By 2004, sales had dramatically increased, and the reputation of Hyundai cars improved.
 In 2004, Hyundai tied with Honda for initial brand quality in a survey/study from J.D.
 Power and Associates, for having 102 problems per 1000 vehicles.
 This made Hyundai second in the industry, only behind Toyota, for initial vehicle quality.
 The company continued this tradition by placing third overall in J.D.
 Power's 2006 Initial Quality Survey, behind only Porsche and Lexus.

 In 2009, the Hyundai Genesis luxury sedan was named 2009 North American Car of the Year, the first for Hyundai.
-The model has received a number of well-recognized automobile awards worldwide.
 It also won the 2009 Canadian Car of the Year after winning its category of Best New Luxury Car under $50,000.
 The Hyundai's V8 Tau engine in the Genesis received 2009 Ward's 10 Best Engines award.

 In January 2012, the Hyundai Elantra was named the North American Car of the Year at the North American International Auto Show, selling more than 200,000 cars since the model's redesigned debut.

-An urban air mobility (UAM) subsidiary called Supernal was established in 2020.
-The name means 'Best Quality' and 'Heavenly'.